Law - Intellectual Property & E-Law - LLM

 LW3369 Income Tax Law (5 credits)

-Students may not choose a module from List B if they have already taken that module or equivalent subject matter at undergraduate level or if it involves a timetable clash.
+Students may not choose a module from List B if they have already taken that module or equivalent subject matter at the undergraduate level or if it involves a timetable clash.

 In order to ensure a reasonable distribution of workload, when choosing modules for all programmes, students should take a balance of credits between Semester 1 and Semester 2.
 Students who wish to deviate from this rule must seek permission from their Programme Director.